GurmukhSKharod/Amazon_scraper/README.md

 ## Overview

-This is a simple index.html file that utilizes React.js and an amazon scraper API to filter through different information on the official Amazon website.
+This is a project that utilizes React.js and an amazon scraper API to filter through different information on the official Amazon website.
 We can perform these actions:
 1. GET Product Details
 2. GET Product Reviews